ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

 - Once we have a primitive cell, we can perform a numerical search to find the optimal 3x3 array for forming the most cubic supercell; this process may take a few seconds.
 - We specify three positional arguments: unit cell parameters, the target size of the supercell, and the target shape.
 For more information, you can inspect the docstring.

+> ## Academic background
+This algorithm is described in more detail in the [ASE docs](https://wiki.fysik.dtu.dk/ase/tutorials/defects/defects.html), and was developed to support [supercell doping calculations](https://doi.org/10.1103/PhysRevB.91.165206)
+{: .callout}

 ~~~
 optimal_array = ase.build.find_optimal_cell_shape(si_prim.cell, 4, 'sc', verbose=True)